kdwils/blog/content/posts/gatekeeping-with-gatekeeper.md

 ## How does it work at a high level?

 The gatekeeping piece of gatekeeper is done through admission webhooks.
 When a resource is created, modified, or deleted, these actions can be validated by executing the change against an admission webhook.
-The webhook can then decided whether to allow, or to reject, the incoming resource.
+The webhook can then decide whether to allow, or to reject, the incoming resource.

 ## Installation